Josephine MacLeod: Depression and new beginnings

 She also persuaded Swami Nityatmananda, a close associate of Mahendranath Gupta or M, the author of The Gospel of Sri Ramakrishna, to publish the viewpoints of M on Swami Vivekananda, which later appeared in the fifth volume of the Ramakrishna Kathamrita, the original Bengali version of the Gospel, as an appendix.

 She was in touch with many contemporary intellectuals, including George Bernard Shaw and Romain Rolland.
 She helped extensively in spreading the message of Vedanta and Swami Vivekananda's teachings in particular in various European languages including German.
 Macleod also worked extensively for the cause of advancement of education of women in India, through her regular financial contribution to the school found and run by Sister Nivedita.

 The French scholar and Nobel Laureate Romain Rolland wrote of Macleod, "(She) never tires of pointing out his (Vivekananda's) beauty, his charm, the power of attraction which was radiating from him."

 She helped in conducting the first centenary celebration of the birth of Sri Ramakrishna in Calcutta in 1937.

 Even though closely affiliated with an organization which took a leading role in Hindu renaissance, she remained a Christian in faith.
 In her own words, she had become a better Christian through the influence of Vivekananda.

+Death

 MacLeod died in California on 15 October 1949.
 At the time of her death, she was living at the Vedanta Society of Southern California's center in Hollywood.